Postgraduate Research Student

 Summary of Research

 Jenny is a non-practicing solicitor (England and Wales).
 During her time in practice at a Legal 500 law firm, she worked as a commercial litigation solicitor.
-She is currently a lecturer in law and teaches both undergraduate and postgraduate students in the fields of Criminal Law and Constitutional and Administrative Law.
+She is currently a senior lecturer in law, teaching both undergraduate and postgraduate students in the fields of Criminal Law and Constitutional and Administrative Law.

 Jenny received an LLM in Human Rights Law with distinction from Queens University Belfast and an LLB with first class honours from University College London.